Anthopleura xanthogrammica, Brandt (1835)

 Cnidae in this species include Spirocysts, atrichs, basitrichs, and microbasic p-mastigophores.

 This is one of the largest species of anemone in the world.
-Some Antarctic species and tropical anemones on coral reefs grow larger.
+Some Antarctic species, our local, subtidal Metridium farcimen, and tropical anemones on coral reefs grow larger.
 It does not survive well in areas with sewage or other pollution.

 Return to: